-Our nonprofit, Geek Club Books uses technology and the art of autism storytelling to capture the public’s attention to teach them about autism.
-We produce interactive comics, curriculum, school assemblies, ebooks, educational videos, and blog content to change perceptions and put an end to the negative stereotypes.
+We use technology and the art of autism storytelling to capture the public’s attention to teach them about autism.
+We produce interactive comics, curriculum, school assemblies, digital books and magazines, educational videos, and blog content to change perceptions and put an end to the negative stereotypes.
 And we hire autistic adults who play a key role in their creation and presentation.

 Why do we focus on autism storytelling as a catalyst for change?

 Research shows that narrative has a powerful impact on the brain and the actions that follow.
 Stories elicit empathy.
 Stories facilitate connection.
 Stories affect change.
 They captivate our hearts and minds, both individually and collectively, move us towards better understanding of a culture, a special population, or the human condition.

-Using our own personal experiences, we founded Geek Club Books to bring hope, inspiration and support to other autism families.
-We’re here to break the stigma surrounding autism by putting forth positive views–focusing on ‘abilities’ over disabilities and similarities over ‘differences’ for better understanding and connection.
+Using our own personal experiences, our intention is to bring hope, inspiration and emotional support to autistic individuals and their loved one.
+We’re here to break the stigma surrounding autism by putting forth real autistics’ stories that highlight their many strengths and the positive ways they overcome their challenges.

 Where can you find the information you need on this website?

 There’s so much to discover here so we’ve made it easier through special welcome pages for:

 - Parents and Autistic Individuals – Click here to go to the Welcome Autism Families page

 - Educators and Therapists – Click here to go to our Welcome Educators Page

 Thank you for stopping by!
 We hope that you’ll stick around and join our positive autism acceptance movement.
 Let’s celebrate what makes all of us unique and send out a message of hope and optimism.
 Together we can profoundly change how the world views autism…one story at a time.